markushaslinger/union_source_generator/readme.md

 public readonly partial struct SimpleObj;
 ```

-This will result in a generated `DemoObj` type that can hold any of the specified types, *but only one at a time*.
+This will result in a generated `SimpleObj` type that can hold any of the specified types, *but only one at a time*.
 It also provides compile time checked _exhaustive_ `Switch` and `Match` methods to handle the different types.
 Implicit conversions operators are generated as well as equality members.